 A lot of people have built on their own land without planning.
 It depends on the area you’re in sometimes.
 Some people have argued that they’re a flat-pack build, and not fixed to the ground so they’re a temporary structure, although this statement might not be an accurate reflection of the current planning regulations.

-Can I get planning permission for a log cabin?
+Can you get planning permission for log cabins?

-Yes, you can get planning permission for a log cabin.
+Yes, you can get planning permission for log cabins.

 You will need to contract an engineer to work on your log cabin build if you go for planning.
 The engineer will need to certify the construction method for the building – how the walls, floors and roof are constructed.
 This certification is required in order to demonstrate that your building complies with the latest building regulations.

 Timber Frame Houses from Timber Living